 At City Academy we operate a warning system in lessons based on learning modes.
 We use a warning system so that students are not immediately removed from the classroom but instead can reflect on the behaviour and continue to learn in their classroom.
-Where students make one minor breach of expected behaviour standards in lessons or tutor time or outside of the classroom, they receive a 'Code 3'.
-Examples of a 'Code 3' warnings include: talking whilst the teacher is talking; being disrespectful; refusal to follow instructions; not working when expected; disrupting the learning of others.
+Where students make one minor breach of expected behaviour standards in lessons or tutor time or outside of the classroom, they receive a first warning.
+Examples of a behaviour that would warrant a warning include: talking whilst the teacher is talking; being disrespectful; refusal to follow instructions; not working when expected; disrupting the learning of others.
 These are examples and this list is not exhaustive.
-In lessons, any instance of behaviour which would disrupt the learning in a classroom (either of the student concerned or of another student) would result in the issuing of a warning.
-A score of '2' signifies that a student has received two warnings for not meeting expectations.
-A code 2 can be given for a repeat of a code 3 warning or for a different code 3 warning.